JasonLocklin/Dissertation/VWM/Methods.md

 inverse way – RTs to validly cued left targets were subtracted from invalidly cued right targets.

-FIXME: Chris wrote the following in his 2007 paper, is that what was done here?
-"For controls, RTs were discarded if they were <150 ms or more than two SDs above the participant’s overall mean.
-For patients, RTs were discarded if they were <150 ms or >1000 ms."
-Since means were calculated, cutoffs should probably be stated.

 Significance was defined as $p < 0.05$ throughout the thesis.